The question that all prospective customers want to know, but few businesses actually advertise…

-- For scheduled collections where we provide a secure waste console, the pricing depends on the number of consoles required, the location of the console and frequency of collection.
-A typical price is £22.50 (£20 monthly if paid by direct debit) for a single console with a four-weekly collection, £27.50 for two consoles etc, with lower monthly contract pricing for less frequent collections.
+- For scheduled collections, where you are provided with a secure waste console, the pricing depends on the number of consoles required, the location of the console and frequency of collection: A typical price is £25 (£23 monthly if paid by direct debit) for a single console with a four-weekly collection, £18 for an eight-weekly collection, and £15 for a 12-weekly collection.

 Can you get cheaper?
 Maybe, although we don’t have evidence of this.
 Will those companies be ISO 9001 (quality standards) and ISO 14001 (environmental standards) and BS EN 15713 (secure waste destruction standards)?
 Probably not – and it is these quality standards that give you peace of mind that our service is secure, trustworthy and excellent.

 Can you get better?
 No!
 And what’s more, we do it all with a smile: “polite and helpful” (Ty Sign Primary School), “exceptional customer service” (Cardiff Executive Centre), “excellent support and advice with GDPR regulations” (Sports Wales)

 Clients who use a regular shredding service benefit from our premier Taclus service:

 We will take care of all your secure data destruction requirements throughout the year when you sign a regular contract with us – so should you need to get rid of some extra bags one month, we will take those away for free.
 The same goes for hardware such as PCs, hard drives etc. One contract, a complete service.